JeanCarlosVR/polls-bot/README.md

 # TODO

-- [x] Add a command for the change the prefix
+- [x] Add a command for change the prefix
 - [ ] Add more utility type of polls
 - [ ] Make a dashboard for vizualize the polls and manage it